rust-lang/rfcs/text/0000-hidden-impls.md

 [unresolved]: #unresolved-questions

 Exact wordings of error messages discussed in this RFC and their error codes, as well as lint names and their phrasings are out of the scope of this RFC.
+Designs on crate-local inherent implementations of crate-external types are, while related, also out of scope for this RFC.

 The following questions are in the scope of the RFC and should be resolved *before* the RFC is merged: